-Motion Graphs.
-Kovar et al. (2002a) provide a new distance metric of keyframes and introduce a graph structure, called motion graphs, for motion keyframes' connectivity.
+Kovar et al. [21] provide a new distance metric of keyframes and introduce a graph structure, called motion graphs, for motion keyframes' connectivity.
 Synthesizing a new motion can be done by following a path in the graphs.
 Their work extends in many directions.
-Lai et al (2005) use motion graphs for small crowds by simulation and constraints.
-Heck and Gleicher (2007) find suitable transitions of their parameterized motion space using sampling methods.
-Reitsma and Pollard (2007) provide a task-based quality measure, such as different types of motions, navigation ability, and embedding additional data.
-Searching optimal interpolation path is researched in Safonova and Hodgins (2007).
-Beaudoin et al. (2008) provide grouping of similar motions and construct a motif graph that allows searching and constructing new motions.
-Zhao and Safonova (2009) improve the connectivity by constructing well-connected motion graphs using interpolated keyframes.
-Lee et al. (2010) show a novel method, called motion fields, for interactively controlling locomotion by introducing a new distance measure of motions, which is combined with keyframe similarity and velocity.
-Recently, Min and Chai (2012) combined semantic information with motion graphs to synthesize a new motion from simple sentences.
+Lai et al [23] use motion graphs for small crowds by simulation and constraints.
+Heck and Gleicher [14] find suitable transitions of their parameterized motion space using sampling methods.
+Reitsma and Pollard [38] provide a task-based quality measure, such as different types of motions, navigation ability, and embedding additional data.
+Searching optimal interpolation path of motion graphs is researched in Safonova and Hodgins [39].
+Beaudoin et al. [6] provide grouping of similar motions and construct a motif graph that allows searching and constructing new motions.
+Zhao and Safonova [52] improve the connectivity by constructing well-connected motion graphs using interpolated keyframes.
+Lee et al. [27] show a novel method, called motion fields, for interactively controlling locomotion by introducing a new distance measure of motions, which is combined with keyframe similarity and velocity.
+Recently, Min and Chai [30] combined semantic information with motion graphs to synthesize a new motion from simple sentences.

-Our method represents motions as motion vectors in an ONB function space and it allows for compact motion representation and provides a distance metric preservation.
+Compared to motion graphs, our method represents motions as motion vectors in an ONB function space.
+Our method allows for compact motion representation and provides a distance metric preservation.
 Also, an interpolation between any two motions can be done by a simple vector interpolation.
 We also generalize the optimization from motion graphs for the ONB space.